longhorn09/SmartFrame/README.md

 # Outlet installation for the Lenovo Smart Frame
 Installation guide for Lenovo Smart Frame, specifically for an electrical outlet for a clean install.
 The Lenovo Smart Frame comes with an enormous power adapter that won't sit flush for any wall mounted install.
-I was unable to find a 1-gang recessed outlet that fit my needs, especially since I live in unit that requires metal electrical boxes and metal clad electrical cables.
+I was unable to find a 1-gang recessed outlet that fit my specific needs.

+So what I found that works is an Eaton 1210W outlet which will allow the large adapter to sit vertical in the outlet.
+And the Datacomm media plate is recessed, but still small enough in dimsensions to be covered by the Lenovo Smart Frame itself.

 # Parts needed
 * Datacomm 45-0072-WH